xGrahir/CountDownApp/README.md

 This is the app that counts how much time has passed since selected date.
+Project made according to frontendmentro.io.